-Since 1997 the Federal Aviation Administration and the EUROCONTROL have jointly organized an international seminar series for air traffic management research and development.
-These conferences are held biannually, alternating between Europe and the USA, and have become the top event for ATM researchers.
+The Federal Aviation Administration and EUROCONTROL have jointly organized an international seminar for Air Traffic Management Research and Development (ATM R&D) since 1997.
+These seminars are held every two years, alternating between the USA and Europe, and have become the top event for ATM researchers.

-The ATM R&D Seminars are particularly important in view of the need to agree and develop solutions that are globally relevant, encompassing SESAR, NextGen and other international programmes.
-They create and reinforce relationships between leading experts and researchers in the ATM R&D community, showcase research results and encourage discussion and consensus on major issues.
+The ATM R&D Seminars are particularly important in view of the need to agree and develop solutions that are globally relevant, encompassing SESAR, NextGen and other international programs.
+The seminars promote international collaboration, create and reinforce relationships between leading ATM experts and researchers world-wide, and encourage discussion and consensus on major issues.

 ATM is defined in the ICAO ATM Global Concept document as "the dynamic, integrated management of air traffic and airspace - safely, economically, and efficiently - through the provision of facilities and seamless services in collaboration with all parties".
 ATM therefore encompasses airspace organization and management, flow and capacity management and en-route, terminal and airport air traffic control.